KevinTapol/SweetTreatVixen/README.md

 ***Learn Airtable for an alternative to app.getform.io due to getform restrictions of 50 emails for free tier*** *should I change navbar for big screens to include the menu or change the icon to something more descriptive?*
 TODO add a tag with mailto href with subject and body inputs e.target.value javascript functions

+### add sizes and prices to modal per each category